Key takeaways:

 - Set or adjust rate limits in your API or server settings.
 Ask a developer for help if you find this process too advanced.

-- Use caching tools to reduce the load on your server, such as browser caching, content delivery network (CDN), or site-level caching tools.
+- Use caching tools to reduce server load, such as browser caching, content delivery networks (CDNs), or site-level caching.

 Tools for checking HTTP status codes